smly/git-ai-suggest/src/gas/templates/PROMPT_PULL_REQUEST.md

-Generate 2 pull request title and body options for the changes in the following diff.
+Generate 2 pull request title and body options in English for the changes in the following diff.
 The output format should be:
 [1] <title 1>